artze/code_journal/posts/Nodejs_Streams.md

 * The distinction is made to distinguish between the two in cases of duplex streams.

 #### Backpressure
-* Streams can suffer from bottlenecks where data is written at a faster rate than it is consumed.
+* Streams can suffer from bottlenecks when data is written to *streams* at a faster rate than it is consumed (e.g. saving data to filesystem).
 * The mechanism to deal with this problem is to buffer incoming data, but without controlling the writer, data stored in internal buffer will accumulate, leading to undesirable memory usage
-* `writable.write(` returns `false` when the internal buffer exceeds `highWaterMark` limit, indicating that the writing operation should be put on pause.
-When the buffer is emptied, the drain event is emitted, communicating that it’s safe to resume writing.
+* `writable.write()` returns `false` when the internal buffer exceeds `highWaterMark` limit, indicating that the writing operation should be put on pause.
+When the buffer is *emptied*, the drain event is emitted, communicating that it’s safe to resume writing.
 This mechanism is called **back-pressure**.

 ```js
 const Chance = require('chance');